 Day 1: Kuala Lumpur.
-You will be met at the airport and transferred to our hotel in Kuala Lumpur.
+You will be met at the airport and transferred to our hotel in Kuala Lumpur for the night.

-ACCOMMODATION: Good to excellent.
-All accommodations have private bathrooms, hot water, and full-time electricity.
-The lodge in Taman Negara has air conditioning.
+ACCOMMODATION: Good to superb, with private facilities throughout.
+All accommodations have private en-suite bathrooms, full time hot water, 24-hour electricity, and internet.